swordshik/Object-Oriented-Programming/eighth_assignment/README.md

 ### EmployeeDAO Class

-The "EmployeeDAO" class is a class in which all the Create, Reading, Update and Delete procceses are handled
+The `EmployeeDAO` class is a class in which all the Create, Reading, Update and Delete procceses are handled

 ### Employee Class

-The `Employee` class is an entity class whoch takes name, salary etc. and creates an object, to then insert it to the database via 'EmployeeDAO' class
+The `Employee` class is an entity class whoch takes name, salary etc. and creates an object, to then insert it to the database via `EmployeeDAO` class

 ## Running the Code